snajd/appcontrol/docs/labs/module_2/lab1.md

 >The blocklist is updated with each new major release of Windows, typically 1-2 times per year, including most recently with the Windows 11 2022 update >released in September 2022.
 The most current blocklist is now also available for Windows 10 20H2 and Windows 11 21H2 users as an optional update from >Windows Update.
 Microsoft will occasionally publish future updates through regular Windows servicing.

-Visit https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/design/microsoft-recommended-driver-block-rules and scroll down to where the policy start.
+Visit [https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/design/microsoft-recommended-driver-block-rules](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/design/microsoft-recommended-driver-block-rules) and scroll down to where the Vulnerable driver blocklist XML starts.
 Click the Copy button on the upper right side of the code window that displays the policy xml.

 ## Examining the policy

 Open a new Text editor window and paste the policy xml.
-Save this to `C:\Policys\MSRecommendedDriverBlockList.xml`
+Save this to `C:\Policys\Mod2Lab1-MSRecommendedDriverBlockList.xml`

 OK, now we have a policy downloaded from the internet, now what?